franciscoquijada/players-frontend-react/README.md

     - **Card**: The files that make up the component that builds the cards that shows the information of each player.
   - **shared**: Folder containing the generic components of the application:
-    - Loading, Message, PaginationButtons and SearchInput.
+    - **Loading, Message, PaginationButtons and SearchInput**: Components with descriptive names regarding the responsibility they have.
 - **pages**: Folder that contains the application pages, these are built with the components of the components folder.
   - **players**: Folder that contains the pages of players.
     - **Home**: Contains the files for the Home page.
 In this component, the [view container pattern](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) is applied where a component is established that will have the logic such as requests to the api or calculations, and another component that will only be in charge of presenting the information.